Odin94/Progeny-vtm-v5-character-creator/README.md

 <!-- ## TODOs:
-* Fix: pdf-lib fonts only support latin charaters by default.
-Use embedFont and/or pdf-lib/fontkit to select a font that supports all unicode characters
 * Add free-text / select field where predator type says "pick XY"?
 * Add free-text custom merit/flaw field(s) for users to input their own stuff